 You can do this on your own or use it as a basis for discussion with your advisor.

-Each fall student representatives (or ambassadors) from each academic department gather in Dewar Student Union for the purpose of meeting exploratory students.
+Student representatives (or ambassadors) from each academic department gather in Dewar Student Union for the purpose of meeting exploratory students.

 All first and second year students are invited to mingle, network, and have some snacks while asking questions and learning first-hand about Hartwick’s academic programs.
+Event details are advertised on campus and invitations are sent by email.

 Don’t overlook a simple, but effective method of gathering relevant information: talking with people in your life.